Kiwi-Learn/kiwi-scraper/README.md

 $ gem install kiwicourse
 ```

 Run it from the command line.
-We provide 4 features to you to browse courses information on  [Sharecourse](http://sharecourse.net/sharecourse/general/home/).
+We provide 5 features to you to browse courses information on  [Sharecourse](http://sharecourse.net/sharecourse/general/home/).

 - list
 - search
 - info
 - open
+- update

 Help